poppyclark/ridethereef/_posts/2020-10-26-typography-in-oat-milk-branding.md

 The font used stays consistent throughout the entire brand, including in their yogurts, cold brews, ice creams and spreads.

 ![Oatly](../uploads/oatly_logo.png)

+The OATLY font is original but very similar to 'kokoschka print' by pintassilgo Prints.

+The typography is bold with sharp edges, the A in 'oat' is a block triangle with a tree cut out of the middle.